-The above remuneration includes the fixed remuneration of the directors in their capacity as such and the fixed and variable remuneration earned by the Chief Executive Officer under his service provision agreement and the Remuneration Policy, a full breakdown of which is set out in the Annual Report on Directors' Remuneration of the Company for financial year 2020.
+The above remuneration includes the fixed remuneration of the directors in their capacity as such and the fixed and variable remuneration earned by the Chief Executive Officer under his service provision agreement and the Remuneration Policy, a full breakdown of which is set out in the Annual Report on Directors' Remuneration of the Company for financial year 2021.

 Under Article 42.3 of the Articles of Association, said remuneration for the performance of executive functions is compatible and separate from that received by the Directors in their capacity as such.
-The limit on the remuneration of the Directors in their capacity as such was set by the Annual General Meeting of Shareholders of 22 March 2018 at €1,900,000 per year and the amount accrued in financial year 2020 amounted to €1,619,435.
+The limit on the remuneration of the Directors in their capacity as such was set by the Annual General Meeting of Shareholders of 22 March 2018 at €1,900,000 per year and the amount accrued in financial year 2021 amounted to €1,576 (thousand).

-C.1.14.
-Identify members of senior management who are not also executive directors and indicate their total remuneration accrued during the year:
+C.1.14 Identify members of senior management who are not also executive directors and indicate their total remuneration accrued during the year:

-Name or company name Position(s) Mr FELIPE TORROBA MAESTRONI Managing Director of Independent Power Plants Operations Mr MODESTO SAIZ SUAREZ Sales Director Mr ALFREDO AVELLO DE LA PEÑA Managing Director of Finance, Corporate Development, and Forestry Assets Ms MARIA JOSE ZUERAS SALUDAS Managing Director of Human Resources Ms REYES CEREZO RODRÍGUEZ- SEDANO General Secretary and Managing Director of Sustainability Mr ÁLVARO EZA BERNAOLA Supply Chain Managing Director Mr ÁNGEL JOSÉ MOSQUERA LÓPEZ- LEYTON Internal Auditing Director Mr JORDI AGUILÓ JUBIERRE Managing Director of Cellulose Mr LUIS CARLOS MARTÍNEZ MARTÍN Managing Director of Communications and Institutional Relations Mr FAUSTINO MARTÍNEZ RODRÍGUEZ Managing Director for Safety, Health, and Environment Mr FERNANDO GONZÁLEZ-PALACIOS Director of Planning and Management Control
+Name or company name Position(s) Mr FELIPE TORROBA MAESTRONI Managing Director of Independent Power Plants Operations Mr MODESTO SAIZ SUAREZ Sales Director Mr ALFREDO AVELLO DE LA PEÑA Managing Director of Finance, Corporate Development, and Forestry Assets Ms MARIA JOSE ZUERAS SALUDAS Managing Director of Human Resources Ms REYES CEREZO RODRÍGUEZ- SEDANO General Secretary and Managing Director of Sustainability Mr ÁNGEL JOSÉ MOSQUERA LÓPEZ-LEYTON Internal Auditing Director Mr JORDI AGUILÓ JUBIERRE Managing Director of Cellulose Mr FERNANDO GONZÁLEZ-PALACIOS Director of Planning and Management Control

-Number of women in senior management

-Percentage of total senior management
+Number of women in senior management 2 Percentage of total senior management 25.00

-Total remuneration of senior management (thousands of euros) 3,618
+Total remuneration of senior management (thousands of euros) 2,090 -- ------- --